Mortlake (NSW)

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-According to AreaSearch's aggregation of ATO data released for financial year 2023, Mortlake's median taxpayer income was $77,836 and the average was $115,178.
-Nationally, these figures are in the top percentile.
-In Greater Sydney, they were $60,817 and $83,003 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $84,732 (median) and $125,383 (average).
-Census 2021 data shows Mortlake's household, family, and personal incomes rank highly, between the 85th and 95th percentiles nationally.
-In Mortlake, 35.9% of individuals fall within the $1,500 - $2,999 income range, consistent with metropolitan trends at 30.9%.
-A substantial proportion of high earners (37.0%) indicates strong economic capacity.
-High housing costs consume 21.4% of income, but disposable income ranks at the 77th percentile and SEIFA income ranking places Mortlake in the 10th decile.
+According to AreaSearch's aggregation of ATO data released for financial year ended June 2023, Mortlake suburb had a median income among taxpayers of $77,836 and an average level of $115,178.
+Nationally, these figures place Mortlake in the top percentile.
+In Greater Sydney, the median and average incomes were $60,817 and $83,003 respectively.
+Based on Wage Price Index growth of 8.86% from financial year ended June 2023 to September 2025, current estimates for Mortlake's median income would be approximately $84,732 and the average around $125,383.
+Census 2021 data shows incomes in Mortlake rank highly nationally, with household, family, and personal incomes between the 85th and 95th percentiles.
+In Mortlake, 35.9% of the population (731 individuals) fall within the $1,500 - $2,999 income range, consistent with broader metropolitan trends at 30.9%.
+A substantial proportion of high earners (37.0% above $3,000/week) indicates strong economic capacity in the suburb.
+High housing costs consume 21.4% of income, but strong earnings place disposable income at the 77th percentile nationally.
+The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income